-From September 2018 The University of Wolverhampton will be adopting Cite Them Right as the preferred referencing style for all new students (levels 3, 4 and 7).
+In September 2018 The University of Wolverhampton adopted Cite Them Right as the preferred referencing style for all new students (levels 3, 4 and 7).
 The Library has subscribed to an online interactive guide Cite Them Right to support this move.
 Cite Them Right supports referencing systems including Harvard, Vancouver, APA, MLA, OSCOLA and MHRA.

 It has also been agreed that returning students, (level 5 and 6), can continue to use the referencing system they have used during their course.
 However students should always ask for guidance from their lecturer or supervisor.

 Referencing ensures that you can demonstrate how your ideas build upon the research of others.
 If someone is reading your assignment, they should be able to use your referencing to find the sources you have used in your assignment.
 Most assignments during your time at University will be assessed on the quality of your referencing which will count towards your grade.
 Correct referencing helps to ensure that you avoid being accused of plagiarism